Ukrainian official offers plan for a Crimea without Russia

 Russian troops are trying to capture the key Ukrainian stronghold of Bakhmut as part of their efforts to take all of Donetsk province, which is part of Ukraine’s eastern industrial heartland of the Donbas.
 The 8-month campaign for Bakhmut is the longest and potentially deadliest battle of the war.

-Russia’s latest rocket and artillery attacks killed 4 civilians and wounded 15 others since Saturday, according to the Ukrainian military.
+Russia’s latest rocket and artillery attacks killed four civilians and wounded 15 others since Saturday, according to the Ukrainian military.
+The victims included two men who died in the northern Sumy region early Sunday when a milk truck was hit.

 Ukrainian authorities reported that Russian shelling killed another six civilians later Sunday in Kostiantynivka, a small city in Donetsk province.
 The Russian barrage also damaged numerous residential buildings and wounded eight people, officials said.